 However, we have a secret: a used embroidery machine CAN be a great deal and addition to your embroidery journey.

-Things To Considerations When Choosing Between New & Used Embroidery Equipment.
+Things To Consider When Choosing Between New & Used Embroidery Equipment.

 Damage, Wear & Tear

-When making the used machine purchase decision, rest assure that all used machine’s sold through Stitch It International have all gone through our 22-Step Certified Checklist, which includes:
+When making the used machine purchase decision, rest assure that certified used machine’s sold through Stitch It International have gone through our 22-Step Certified Checklist, which includes:

 ✓10-Point Diagnostic Electrical/Mechanical Check: